 It has an awesome trigger, it feels great in my hand, and I can carry 12+1 9mm in a firearm that isn’t just a compromise CCW pistol, it can handle full-fledged use.

-So, easy and fun to shoot p365 platform, check.
+So is it easy and fun to shoot on the p365 platform?
+Check!